peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 ## QA Summary

-Spatial QA checks were performed prior to soil aggregation to ensure field-level outputs were technically reliable and operationally interpretable.
+Spatial QA checks were performed prior to soil aggregation and interpretation to ensure field-level outputs were technically reliable and operationally interpretable.

 Key QA results: